BenardAbwao/Big-Basket-React-Frontend/README.md

 ## Project Description

-This is a project that contains random quotes.
-A user is able to generate random quotes from the database as well as create a new quote in the application.
+This is a project that contains a collection of inspirations.
+A user is able to generate random inspiration from the database as well as create a new one in the application.

 ## Technologies Used